deltahue/3D-plant-estimation/README.md

 The config files have multiple parameters which can be set:
 ```
 pathRoot --> path of the data folder
-pathRoot2 --> path of the data folder (without the /)
 pathOrgans --> path for the results of the organ segmentation data folder
 pathOrganClass --> path for the training data for the organ classifier
 croppedPcdFilteredName --> path for the cropped pcd